irisnet/testnets/fuxi/Status.md

 # Testnet Status

-## Feb 11, New Release
+## Feb.
+11  New Release
 Irishub v0.12.0 is released

-## Jan 29, Load test
+## Jan.
+29 Load test

 THe network tps was about 200 at peak.

-## Jan 25,Restrt Upgrade was tested
+## Jan.
+25 Restrt Upgrade was tested
 A system-halt proposal was passed and the chain stopped.
 All the states snapshot were exported as genesis file and the chain restart with new version v0.11.0.

 ## Jan.
 24  New Release
 Irishub v0.11.0 is released

-## Jan 21,Patch Upgrade was tested
+## Jan.
+21,Patch Upgrade was tested
 A consensus failure was triggered in v0.10.2 and the nodes need to switch to v0.10.2-patch to recover from consensus failure

 ## Jan.
-20, 2019 Sucessfulw Smooth Software Upgarade
+20 2019 Sucessfulw Smooth Software Upgarade
 **iris** version for tsetnet switch from v0.10.0 to v0.10.2

 ## Jan.
-19, 2019 Software Upgarade Proposal is passed
+19 2019 Software Upgarade Proposal is passed
 A smooth software upgrade proposal is submitted by dev team and passed: https://testnet.irisplorer.io/#/ProposalsDetail/1

-## Jan 17, 2019 - Fuxi-8000 Go Live
+## Jan 17 2019 - Fuxi-8000 Go Live

 We bootstraped the latest testnet with 21 genesis validators.
 Now, fuxi-8000 has 21 validators and the average block time is about 5s.
 ## Jan.
 16  New Release
 Irishub v0.10.0 is released

 ## Jan.
-9, Fuxi-7000 Testnet Halted
+9 Fuxi-7000 Testnet Halted
 Fuxi-7000 on-chain upgrade process is halted due to Tendermint bug.The team is doing internal QA process and is about to release a new version: v0.10.0.

 ## Jan.
 5  New Release